-extra-human life to work for capital) form a world-historical unity.78 This class struggle in the web of life - the interpenetrating unity of Proletariat and Biotariat - is the dialectical countertendency to the Civilizing Project and its Promethean fantasies.
-These projects, fantasies, and the endless accumulation of capital produce its world-historical negation in the Planetary Proletariat.79 Prometheanism was the original form of domination, simultaneously creating a dualist cosmology of Civilization and Savagery and cultivating the bourgeois conceit that webs of life may be infinitely controlled in the interests of Man's improvement.
-This was the bourgeoise's alienated self-knowledge of its Promethean managerialism, which initially emerged in the great plantations and mining enterprises of the Americas.80
+For Marx, the soil and the worker are distinctive moments of an "organic whole" (Marx 1973, 100).
+Proletariat (putting humans to work for capital) and Biotariat (putting extra-human life to work for capital) form a world-historical unity (Moore 2021e; Collis 2014).
+This class struggle-the interpenetrating unity of Proletariat and Biotariat-is the dialectical countertendency to the Civilizing Project and its Promethean fantasies.
+These projects, fantasies, and the endless accumulation of capital produce its world-historical negation in the Planetary Proletariat (Moore 2022a, 2023a).
+Prometheanism was the original form of domination, simultaneously creating a dualist cosmology of Civilization and Savagery and cultivating the bourgeois conceit that webs of life may be infinitely controlled in the interests of Man's improvement.
+This was the bourgeoisie's alienated self-knowledge of its Promethean managerialism, which initially emerged in the great plantations and mining enterprises of the Americas (Santora 2025; Moore 2003).
+For too long, ecosocialists have taken that alienated self-knowledge as their point of departure.

-Capitalism creates its biotarian gravediggers alongside the global proletarian forces.
-Together they co-produce limits that cannot be "fixed" through capitalist politics as usual; they active negative-value.
-Biotariat and proletariat are not separate entities but rather interpenetrating realities.
-They are distinctive socio-metabolic moments in late capitalism's "rich totality of many determinations."81 Notice, dear reader, my emphasis on distinction, contradiction, and interpenetration in the history of class society?
+Capitalism creates its biotarian gravediggers alongside the proletarian forces.
+Together, they co-produce limits that cannot be "fixed" through capitalist politics as usual; they activate negative-value (Moore 2015, 2023d).
+Biotariat and proletariat are not separate entities but, rather, interpenetrating realities.
+They are distinctive socio-metabolic moments in late capitalism's "rich totality of many determinations" (Marx 1973, 100).
+Notice, dear reader, my emphasis on distinction, contradiction, and interpenetration in the history of class society?
 Good.
 That's dialectics.
-Now you have a ready-made bullshit detector whenever you come across the lazy, mean-spirited attacks on my arguments as monist.
+Now you have a ready-made bullshit detector whenever you come across the lazy and mean-spirited attacks on my arguments as monist.

-Marx was serious when he wrote that "the true barrier to capitalist production is capital itself."82 Obviously, he did not deny - but affirmed - the centrality of the "life process" in labor's transformations of "natural conditions."
-Understanding that the essence of an entity or process involves processes external to that entity or process, Marx's method allows us to grasp capital's limits in the web of life.
-These are at once internal and external; its nexus is the labor process and the mix of dialectical transformations that it sets in motion, overdetermined by non-dialectical antagonisms, Marx's "uncontrollable natural conditions."
+Marx was serious when he wrote that "the true barrier to capitalist production is capital itself" (Marx 1981, 358).
+Obviously, he did not deny-but affirmed-the centrality of the "life process" in labor's transformations of "natural conditions."
+Understanding that the essence of an entity or process involves processes external to that entity or process, Marx's method allows us to grasp capital's socio-ecological limits.
+These are, at once, internal and external; its nexus is the labor process and the mix of dialectical transformations that it sets in motion, overdetermined by nondialectical antagonisms, Marx's "uncontrollable natural conditions."

 This method identifies and seeks to exploit capitalism's weak links as irreducibly socio-ecological.
-In so doing, it allows socialists to make sense of the web of life through Marx's class-metabolic ontology, identifying the evolving and differentiated unities of class power and world accumulation in the web of life.
+It allows socialists to make sense of the web of life through Marx's class-metabolic ontology, identifying the evolving and differentiated unities of class power and world accumulation.
 If there is one lesson from the long history of climate-class conjunctures, it's this.
 Dramatically unfavorable climate changes alter the balance of class power, undermine ruling class capacities, and open new political possibilities.
-Climate conditions have been geographically external but causally endogenous to the contradiction of class society, from the Dark Ages Cold Period to the Little Ice Age.83
+Climate conditions have been geographically external at one level, and at another, causally endogenous to the contradictions of class society, from the Dark Ages Cold Period to the Little Ice Age (Brooke 2014).